ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 ```bash
 huggingface-cli download TheBloke/Llama-2-7b-Chat-GGUF llama-2-7b-chat.Q4_K_M.gguf --local-dir . --local-dir-use-symlinks False
 ```
-Before you proceed and run this model, lets take a quick look at what `Q4_K_M` in the model name denotes.
+Before you proceed and run this model, take a quick look at what `Q4_K_M` in the model name denotes.

 ## Quantization format
 `Q4_K_M` in the model name refers to the quantization method used in the model.
-The goal of quantization is to make the model smaller (to fit in less memory) and faster (to reduce memory bandwidth bottlenecks transfering large amounts of data from memory to a processor).
-The primary trade-off to keep in mind when reducing a model's size is maintaining quality/accuracy.
-Ideally a model is quantized to meet size and speed requirements while retaining as much accuracy as possible.
+The goal of quantization is to reduce the size of the model (to occupy less memory) and faster (to reduce memory bandwidth bottlenecks transfering large amounts of data from memory to a processor).
+The primary trade-off to keep in mind when reducing a model's size is maintaining quality and accuracy.
+Ideally, a model is quantized to meet size and speed requirements while maintaining as much accuracy as possible.

-Llama 2 is originally trained and published using the bfloat16 data type, meaning each of the 7 billion model parameters takes up 16 bits of memory to store.
+Llama 2 is originally trained and published using the bfloat16 data type, meaning that each of the 7 billion model parameters takes up 16 bits of memory to store.
 Putting that into real terms, multiplying 16 bits per parameter by 7 billion parameters, the base foundation llama-2-7b model is just over 13Gb in size.

 This model is `llama-2-7b-chat.Q4_K_M.gguf`, so what does each component mean in relation to the quantization level?
 The main thing to note is the number of bits per parameter, which is denoted by 'Q4' in this case or 4-bit integer.
 As a result, by only using 4 bits per parameter for 7 billion parameters, the model drops to be 3.6Gb in size.